julienawilson/data-structures/README.md

 An Implementation of a Quicksort sorting algorithm.

 Quicksort recursively divides the list in to two pieces around a pivot point, separating smaller and larger items, until the list is totally sorted.

+When the script is run from the terminal, timit times 1000 executions of the code on a 200 item list.
+Timit does this three times and returns the results, in seconds.